FPGAArcade/replay_webdocs/docs/guide/replay1/index.md

 Once connected and powered on (without an SD card inserted) you should be greeted by the embeded loader core.
-The embedded loader does not currently offer many features but provides a useful way to verify your board is working without complicating matters with running a core off SD card.
+The embedded loader does not currently offer many features but provides a useful way to verify your board is working without the added complication of running a core from the SD card.

 If you have a blank screen/no video signal, please refer to the [Troubleshooting](./troubleshooting) section for assistance.